lumbermatt85/fetch-ubiquiti-snmp/README.md

 ### Results
 From the data, any home automation application that supports MQTT (and therefore most of them) can retrieve the information needed for use and/or display it on a dashboard.

+### Tested with
+- Debian Linux 11 Bullseye
+- Ubiquiti USG 3P router (firmware version 4.4.56)
+- UniFi Network Application 7.4.162

+### Not tested / not implemented
+- Presence of a second link on WAN2 (fallback or parallel)